uswds/uswds-site/pages/about/community.md

 ## Join the community
 The USWDS community has been working together since 2015 to make it easier to build accessible, mobile-friendly government websites.

-Join us in the `#uswds-public` channel in Slack by [filling out our form](https://chat.18f.gov/).
+Join us in the `#uswds-public` channel in Slack by [filling out our form [18f.gov]](https://chat.18f.gov/).
 The community is open to the public.
 Members include content specialists, designers, engineers, and other technologists who share ideas, challenges, lessons learned, and best practices in design and design systems.

-<a href="https://chat.18f.gov/" class="usa-button width-card-lg margin-top-2">Join the USWDS Community</a>
+<a href="https://chat.18f.gov/" class="usa-button width-card-lg margin-top-2">Join the USWDS Community [18f.gov]</a>

 If you're having trouble, email [uswds@support.digitalgov.gov](mailto:uswds@support.digitalgov.gov?subject=Join%20USWDS%20Slack) with _Join the USWDS Community_ in the subject.

 ## Contribute to USWDS
 There are several ways to contribute to USWDS.
 Participating in the community is one way to contribute.
-See [our contributing guidelines](https://github.com/uswds/uswds/blob/develop/CONTRIBUTING.md) for more about how to contribute back to our codebase.
+See [our contributing guidelines [github.com]](https://github.com/uswds/uswds/blob/develop/CONTRIBUTING.md) for more about how to contribute back to our codebase.
 Also, please note that every submission we receive goes through a full design and code review.

 <p>
   <a href="https://github.com/uswds/uswds" class="usa-button usa-button--outline width-card-lg margin-top-2">USWDS on GitHub</a>
 </p>

 ## Community Conduct
-When participating in this community, you must follow [Digital.gov Etiquette Guidelines](https://digital.gov/communities/manage-your-subscription/).
+When participating in this community, you must follow [Digital.gov Etiquette Guidelines [digital.gov]](https://digital.gov/communities/manage-your-subscription/).
 Respect your peers, use plain language, be patient, practice constructive criticism, and stay organized.
-By participating in the community, you agree to abide by the [TTS Code of Conduct](https://handbook.tts.gsa.gov/code-of-conduct/).
+By participating in the community, you agree to abide by the [TTS Code of Conduct [gsa.gov]](https://handbook.tts.gsa.gov/code-of-conduct/).

 ## Community Managers